Yreemali/EvilCore/README.md

 > Your antivirus will not like this.
 That's expected.

 > ⚠️**Warning:** The author is not responsible for:
-> compiler crashes
+> compiler crashes,
-> hardware overheating
+> hardware overheating,
-> corrupted stack traces
+> corrupted stack traces,
 > psychological damage caused by reading the source code

 # **Good luck building it.**